 Further expanding the Oshman Family JCC's green building credentials, we installed Palo Alto's second largest solar roof system, totaling over 1,800 panels.

-In 2016, the Oshman Family JCC welcomed two major improvements to campus: the Oasis Play Space on the Jessica Lynn Saal Town Square and Nourish: A Newish Jewish Cafe.
+In 2016, the Oshman Family JCC welcomed two major improvements to campus: the Oasis Play Space on the Jessica Lynn Saal Town Square and a new cafe space.
 Both features make the Taube Koret Campus a center for gathering, schmoozing and creative play.
-At the same time, the OFJCC redefines its mission and vision to reflect the spirit of innovation, focusing on being Architects of the Jewish Future™.
+At the same time, the OFJCC redefined its mission and vision to reflect Silicon Valley's spirit of innovation, focusing on becoming Architects of the Jewish Future®.